parmaja/love2d-tyro/README.md

 create new file "main.lua" in your projects folder with this lines

-    require("basic.main")
+    require("tyro.main")

-copy "basic" folder into your project folder
+copy "tyro" folder into your project folder

 create your project file e.g "points.lua", run love point to this folder with command argument of your lua file (points.lua)